Read the beginning of this Work in Progress.

 She’d brought her basket and it was soon filled with thyme, sage, rosemary, fennel, a bit of rue and the lavender.
 As she went back in, she took some of the rose petals and added them to the rest.
 There was power in the things you loved.
 Her grandmother had taught her that the first day she’d arrived.

 “Never underestimate the power you give to that, which you care for,” she’d said.
 “When you put a bit of yourself into something, your power goes with it.
 And by surrounding yourself with those things, you create a shield that cannot easily be broken.”

-She smiled as she saw the familiar writing and realized she’d miss her grandmother’s books, too.
-She looked over at the shelf and knew she couldn’t take them with her.
+She smiled as she saw her grandmother’s writing and realized she’d miss these books, too.
+She looked over at the shelf and knew she couldn’t take them all with her.
 It would slow her down to have too much baggage…but she couldn’t leave everything behind.
 She walked over and picked up two books and brought them over to the table.
 She’d take these and the one with protection potion.
-They were her heritage and they might be of use.
+They were her heritage, and they might be of use.
 Even if she couldn’t stop Donal, she might be able to slow him down.
 Or confuse him.
 She took a deep breath and went back to the herbs.

 They made good time on the road and only one wagon passed them on their way to New Ross.
 It was getting dark as they reached the edge of town and Riordan brushed against her leg as they passed a tavern.

 “We don’t have time to stop,” she said, quietly.
 “We’ve got to get on the train tonight.”